- Raphael L. Vitalo, Ph.D.

 Rather and Shook (2003, p.
 19) state that cycle time is “the time that

-That definition is easy to envision and its guidance for doing its measurement
+definition is easy to envision and its guidance for doing its measurement seems

-seems clear.
-To me, it said, “Stand at the end of a process, detect the
+clear.
+To me, it said, “Stand at the end of a process, detect the exist

-exist of an output, start the timer, detect the exit if the next output, and
+of an output, start the timer, detect the exit of the next output, and stop

-stop the timer.”
-It is the one I have always used.
+the timer.”
+I have always used this definition.
 However, when I revisited

 their work, I discovered that it is not their only definition.
 They also define